-- The school will raise the awareness of the anti-social nature of bullying through a PSHE programme, school assemblies, school action teams and in the curriculum as appropriate. - The Pastoral Care Lead and subject lead are responsible for initiating and developing an anti-bullying programme as part of the PSHE curriculum. - SLT and phase leads are responsible for introducing anti-bullying material in their programmes of study as appropriate. - Changing the attitudes and behaviour of bullies will play a major part in the strategies used by the school.
+• The school will raise the awareness of the anti-social nature of bullying through a PSHE programme, school assemblies and in the curriculum as appropriate.

+• The Pastoral Care Lead and subject lead are responsible for initiating and developing an anti-bullying programme as part of the PSHE curriculum.

+- Curriculum Lead is responsible for overseeing impact of the PSHE subject lead

+• Changing the attitudes and behaviour of bullies will play a major part in the strategies used by the school.
 Children's Emotional Literacy is developed by teaching them a wide vocabulary of words for emotions.
 We believe that this makes them better able to express their feelings, helping them to resist attempts at bullying.
 We also consider that being able to understand and express emotions reduces conflict between children and makes them less inclined to misinterpret others' actions, which can be a factor in bullying.

-SUPPORTING PUPILS
+9. SUPPORTING PUPILS